portrait machupicchu

 • Loss of appetite.

 Symptoms usually appear 12 to 24 hours after entering altitude.
-And they frequently improve a day or two later, when your body adjusts to the change.
+They frequently improve a day or two later as the body adjusts to the change.

 Some advice to prevent Altitude Sickness

-1. Avoid highly seasoned foods, red meats, and fish the first few days in Cusco is recommended; the digestion is slow in altitude cities.
+1. For the first few days in Cusco, you should avoid highly seasoned foods, red meats, and fish; digestion is slow in altitude cities.
 Therefore, eating fresh and light meals (like vegetable dishes, chicken soup, or cream soups) will be perfect during this time.

-1. Our second advice is don’t perform demanding physical activities, like run, carry luggage, walk fast, inter alia.
+1. Our second advice for avoid altitude sickness is demanding physical activities, such as running, carrying luggage, walking fast, and spending a couple of days in Cusco.
 Keep calm and take your activities easy.

-1. The third tip is to drink Muña tea after your meals (This is an ancestral plant, used by the Incas, to help digestion) and take a Coca tea, too, whenever you feel tired or agitated.
-Therefore, following these recommendations, the visitors can be sure that they will enjoy their stay from the first minute of their arrival not only to Machu Picchu or Cusco, if not other famous landmarks in Peru.
+1. The third tip is to drink Muña tea after your meals (This is an ancestral plant used by the Incas to help digestion) and take a Coca-Cola tea whenever you feel tired, agitated, or have shortness of breath.
+Therefore, following these recommendations, visitors can be sure that they will enjoy their stay from the first minute of their arrival at Machu Picchu or Cusco and other famous landmarks in Peru.

 1. A good tip is not to drink too much alcohol for the first few days, as it worsens the effects of the altitude.
 Wait for your body to acclimate to start thinking about the delicious Pisco Sours.